M54.14 – Radiculopathy, thoracic region

 • Timely identification and management of M54.14 radiculopathy can help prevent further nerve damage and maintain the patient's quality of life.

-Is M54.14 Billable?
+Is M54.14 billable?

 M54.14 is a billable code, meaning it can specify a diagnosis for reimbursement purposes.

-Clinical Information
+Clinical information

-• The most common symptom is pain that can radiate along the affected nerve's path, often accompanied by tingling or numbness.
+• Thoracic radiculopathy typically presents symptoms like pain, weakness, numbness, or muscle control difficulties stemming from the thoracic section in the spinal cord.
+The most common symptom is a sharp pain that can radiate along the affected nerve's path, often accompanied by tingling or numbness.
+In more severe cases, muscle weakness or loss of muscle control may occur.

 • Early and accurate diagnosis is essential in preventing further nerve damage and preserving the quality of life.

-Synonyms Include:
+Synonyms include

 • Thoracic nerve root syndrome